vstinner/vstinner.github.io/draft/hybrid_graphics.rst

 Disable discrete GPU by blacklisting its driver (nouveau)
 =========================================================

-To debug graphical bugs, I wanted to ensure that the Nvidia GPU is never used.
+To debug graphical bugs, I wanted to ensure that the NVIDIA GPU is never used.
 I found the solution of fully disabling the nouveau driver in the Linux
 kernel: add ``modprobe.blacklist=nouveau`` to the Linux kernel command line using::